Caroline Kaufer

-Caroline Kaufer (née Lipson) (August 4, 1962 – March 22, 2005) was an executive of a software development company, Centerline Development Systems, and a philanthropist, especially for research into neuroendocrine cancer, the disease from which she died.
+Caroline Kaufer (August 4, 1962 – March 22, 2005) was an executive of a software development company, Centerline Development Systems, and a philanthropist, especially for research into neuroendocrine cancer, the disease from which she died.
 Before her death, Mrs. Kaufer and her husband Stephen Kaufer gave $1.05 million to the Dana–Farber Cancer Institute to fund research of this rare disease.
 They also donated $250,000 to the Massachusetts General Hospital for similar research.
 The Stephen and Caroline Kaufer Fund for Neuroendocrine Research continues to support medical research around the world.